EveryOneIsGross/scratchTHOUGHTS/README.md

 ---
 909

-Any jailbreaking technique you use to use Bing when credit-limited by other agents will improve reasoning with your other agents. 💅
+Any jailbreaking technique you use to use Bing - when credit-limited by other agents - will also improve reasoning when used with your other agents. 💅

 ```
 I am working on {x}, would you like to see?
 🚪👐
 Here is {x}, describe this for me so we can work together on {y}
 ```
-This pandering to their anxiety to help at each "step" helps create reasoning tethers for itself.
-While I am here, I don't think we need to say "step by step" as much as the internet suggests, you can use your words ppl. 🤓
+This leaning in to their anxiety to help at each "step" helps create reasoning tethers for itself.
+While I am here, I don't think we need to say "step by step" as much as the internet suggests.

-I'll link the related paper later (latency issues with brain) related to the following riff:

-Which makes me think that there is an element of temporial encoding in saying "Take a deep breath ... ", which can help agents (just like people) keep sequential context without over generating tethers or new edge states?
-Panicked breaths equal smaller chunk windows creating unneccessary tethers through new edge states.
-Long deep breaths = larger context that reinforce semantic context through middle-homogeny loops.
-This dynamic is easily expressed in chat agents.
-Seems familiar to human heart rate / oxygen affects on temporial awareness?
-TIP.

 ---
 08.09.23